Reboare/security/sql-injections.md

 ### Second-Order SQL Injection

+In a second-order SQL Injection the injection ocurrs on a different page to the one originally expected.

 ## Truncating Mysql Vulerability

 Basically this happens when you don't validate the length of user input.